yoavnir/specs2016/specs/docs/struct.md

 # Structure in Specifications
-The specifications described in previous pages is linear.
-It is a series of **Data Field** units and **SET** units which are performed in sequence for each and every record.
+The specifications described in previous pages are linear.
+They are a series of **Data Field** units and **SET** units which are performed in sequence for each and every record.

 But **specs** also allows some structure in specifications, including loops, conditional execution, run-in and run-out cycles.
 This page describes those structures.